salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 **Error Detail Object Format**
 * MUST NOT have any more than following properties
 * MUST "documentationUrl" - string - fully qualified URL to support site
-* MUST "errorCode" - string - MUST be English US-ASCII dot separated value (no whitespace)
+* MUST "errorCode" - string - MUST be English US-ASCII, lower case, dot separated value (no whitespace)
 * MUST "path" - JSON path format - definition of JSON path that caused issue
 	* Path can be empty
 * MUST "message" - string